Butterfly Bush Pruning Quotes

 Butterfly Bush Pruning detail Butterfly Bush Pruning detail Butterfly Bush Pruning detail

-• Materials: Pruning shears or loppers, gloves, and potentially pruning saws for thicker branches.
+• Materials: Pruning shears, gloves, and possibly loppers for thicker branches.

 Scope/Size Typical Range